cta-epfl/esap-api-gateway/README.md

 Prototype for a small information portal to the different ASTRON datasources (WSRT, Apertif, LOFAR, VO).

+This backend API can be used to serve information about several datasources in `json` format through a `REST API`, which can be accessed by a (ReactJS) frontend application.

 ## Initial Setup
 A Django project was created by following the instructions on the Django website.
 * https://docs.djangoproject.com/en/2.2/intro/tutorial01/